The East Coast Trail Guide is a digital trail guide and photo book filled with information about Newfoundland’s amazing East Coast Trail.

 Personally I recommend starting your hike from the Cape St. Francis side, you may even be able to drive your car all the way up to the trailhead when Route 20 road-conditions allow it.

 After reaching Cripple Cove, you can walk back east over one of several trails, or continue south all the way down to Bauline.
-This brand new trail to Bauline is called White Horse Path and it has been cleared for use in 2015.
-White Horse Path is not as well defined as the trail to Cripple Cove itself, and you’ll have to use some trail-finding skills from time to time.
-Remember to follow the ribbons and bring more than enough water.
-In the coming years ECTA will improve this trail further by developing stairs, boardwalks and proper signage.
+White Horse Path is a lot more difficult than the trail to Cripple Cove itself, and though it is now signed you may still have to use some trail-finding skills from time to time.
+Remember to start early and bring more than enough water.

 Scenic spots on the trail to Cripple Cove: